to have

 izin vermek

-Onunla konuşmama izin vermek zorundasın. - You have to let me talk to him.
+Onunla konuşmama izin vermek zorundasın. - You have to let me talk to her.

 Onlarla konuşmama izin vermek zorundasın. - You have to let me talk to them.